berkeley-scf/tutorial-dask-future/python-dask.md

 results
 ```

 The map operation appears to cache results.
-If you rerun the above with the same inputs, you get the same result back essentially instantaneously.
+If you rerun the above with the same inputs, you get the same result back essentially instantaneously (even if one removes the setting of the seed from `calc_mean_vargs`).
 HOWEVER, that means that if there is randomness in the results of your function for a given input, Dask will just continue to return the original output.

 # 3.3.
 Delayed evaluation and task graphs